svmszcck/test-app/README.md

 **Pros:**

 - I tried to use clean code & sexy UI as much as possible.
+Without a good design a product won't be able to succeed ;)

 - I have tested the app on both Android and iOS.
 I have used platform specific code in some sections.